vinicius-fernandes/Kalman_filter/EKF/README.md

 # Kalman_filter
-This repository contain Kalman filters codes for an unicycle mobile robot type
+This folder contain the simulator and the codes to implement the extended kalman filter for a unicycle mobile robot type.